mapproxy/mapproxy/doc/development.rst

 Coding Style Guide
 ------------------

 MapProxy generally follows the `Style Guide for Python Code`_.
-With the only exception that we permit a line of about 90 characters.
+With the only exception that we permit a line width of about 90 characters.

 .. _`Style Guide for Python Code`: http://www.python.org/dev/peps/pep-0008/